Swampland Distance Conjecture, Inflation and $\alpha$-attractors: Introduction

 While the above results apply for the case of a single saxion taking large field values, in Sec.~\ref{multifield} we will include some comments about the multi-field case and its implications on the cosmological predictions.

 In this note, we keep the focus of our investigation on the kinetic structure of the theory.
 It is an open question whether the scalar potential can show some regularity at infinite distances in string theory in order to actually reproduce the cosmological properties of $\alpha$-attractors.
+Notice that recent conjectures \cite{Obied:2018sgi,Agrawal:2018own,Ooguri:2018wrx} would disfavour such a scenario.
 We hope to come back to this issue in the future.

 In the following, we will present in detail the arguments in the same order as outlined above and then we will draw our conclusions.